OnkarBhattacharya/PortfolioForge/docs/PROJECT_AUDIT.md

 ## 4. Overall Conclusion

 PortfolioForge is a well-architected application with a strong foundation.
-The issues identified in this audit are common in rapidly developed projects and are all addressable.
+The issues identified in this audit are common in rapidly developed projects and have now been addressed.

-By implementing the recommended changes, the project will be more stable, maintainable, and secure, positioning it well for future growth and feature development.
+By implementing these changes, the project is more stable, maintainable, and secure, positioning it well for future growth and feature development.